Customer Partners with Care Teams in Commitment to Maintaining Highest Quality of Life Possible

 About Erin Remme

 Erin Remme spent her entire career working in the North Memorial Health system.
-She began her career at North Memorial Health Hospital in 2007 right after graduating from nursing school, and worked there until the end of 2009.
+She began her career at Robbinsdale Hospital in 2007 right after graduating from nursing school and worked there until the end of 2009.
 From 2010 until she retired in 2016, she worked as an OB nurse at Maple Grove Hospital.

 Learn more about services available at the North Memorial Health Cancer Center